Jessica Amber

 Two Redbubble stickers, one with a transparent background, one with a solid grey rectangle background

-The answer is, one is a successful transparent sticker.
-The other... is not.
-It has a big grey rectangle background.
-While a rectangular sticker can look good in some cases, for cartoony objects and characters, it usually looks much better to have a transparent background.
+The answer is, the sticker on the left has a transparent background.
+The one on the right is a sticker that was probably intended to have a transparent background, but instead it has a big grey rectangle background.
+Rectangular stickers can look good in some cases.
+But in my experience, for cartoony objects and characters, it usually looks much better to have a transparent background.

-In this blog post, I'll help you turn your sticker design into a transparent one.
+In this blog post, I’ll help you get rid of that big solid background, and turn your sticker design into a transparent one.

 There are two main reasons you're sticker doesn't look transparent on Redbubble...